DocketNumber: 860331

 McKell, 6 Utah 2d at 95-96, 305 P.2d at 1099 (emphasis in original).
 McKell involved an extraordinary flood.
 Here, it is a question of fact whether the rising water level constituted an "extraordinary flood" and whether there were otherwise circumstances of overwhelming necessity.
 These questions cannot be decided on the basis of the pleadings and will have to be decided at trial.

-Also involved in this case is the State’s role in creating the emergency.
+Also involved in this case is the State's role in creating the emergency.
 Colman alleged that Southern Pacific is the owner of a right-of-way granted by the State over the bed of the lake for the construction of the causeway.
-It appears that the State played some role in the construction of the causeway, and the causeway seéms to be the major factor in causing the “emergency” the State is now claiming.
+It appears that the State played some role in the construction of the causeway, and the causeway seems to be the major factor in causing the "emergency" the State is now claiming.
 It is more difficult to find an emergency of overwhelming necessity when the State played a part in creating the circumstances causing the emergency.
 See McKell, 6 Utah 2d at 96-97, 305 P.2d at 1099-1100.

 Nichols on Eminent Domain makes clear that the permanent appropriation of property without compensation does not fit into this exception.
-1 Nichols on Eminent Domain § 1.43[2], at 1-843 (3d ed.1989); see Short v.
+1 Nichols on Eminent Domain § 1.43[2], at 1-843 (3d ed.
+1989); see Short v.
 Pierce County, 194 Wash.
 421, 435-36, 78 P.2d 610, 616 (1938).
 In this case, Colman alleges a permanent taking of his property.
 This is another question of fact for the trial court to determine.

 On remand, the trial court must determine whether the emergency exception applies in this instance.
 To fall within this exception, the trial court must find that the flooding created a situation of extreme, imperative, or overwhelming necessity.
-In
+In *630 addition, the exception is not applicable if the State played a foreseeable role in causing the emergency.

-This Court has struggled since the turn of the century to reconcile the doctrine of sovereign immunity with article I, section 22 of the Utah Constitution, which provides simply that “[pjrivate property shall not be taken or damaged for public use without just compensation.”
+This Court has struggled since the turn of the century to reconcile the doctrine of sovereign immunity with article I, section 22 of the Utah Constitution, which provides simply that "[p]rivate property shall not be taken or damaged for public use without just compensation."
 Early and recent cases provide valuable insight into the meaning of this provision.

 The delegates to the Constitutional Convention in 1895 spent a great deal of time formulating and debating the language of article I, section 22.
 The debates show that the delegates believed that the provision limited state government and was not merely advice that the legislature could choose to follow if it wished.
 See Proceedings and Debates of the Constitutional Convention, 326-344, 623-53 (1898).
 The specific issue of the relation between sovereign immunity and article I, section 22 never arose in these debates.
 However, the more general issue of the role of the constitution in relation to the role of legislature was frequently discussed during the debates on article I, section 22.
 Throughout these discussions, the delegates assumed that article I, section 22 would be a limitation on the state and that further legislation would provide no less protection than that mandated by article I, section 22.
 Proceedings and Debates of the Constitutional Convention, 625, 629-33 (1898) (indicating that the delegates saw the constitutional provision as the minimum expected of the state and the legislature).
 The framers of the Utah Constitution expected it to act as a real limit on the powers of the state.
 The framers certainly did not intend to allow state government to override the constitutional guarantee with a legislative enactment.